gsi-ee/go4/README.txt

      3) Install ROOT from RPM packages.
 There are Linux distributions, where ROOT is available in form of precompiled package.
 Normally it should be enough to install such package on the system.
-  To use http connection to the go4 analysis, http plugin of ROOT should be compiled.
-To enable its compilation, one should call:
+  To use web-based graphics (required for Mac) qt5web option should be enabled:

-     shell> ./configure --enable-http
+     shell> cmake -Droot7=ON -Dqt5web=ON /path/to/sources/of/root/

   Check, that ROOT installed correctly, by calling:

      shell> root-config --version

   If actual version is printed, such ROOT installation can be used for go4.
-  If command fails, one should add path to that script into PATH environment variable like
+  If command fails, one should configure environment call

-     shell> export PATH=$PATH:/usr/local/bin
+     shell> source /path/to/root/bin/thisroot.sh

 QT INSTALLATION